nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Notes

 1. The group with the `Group Name` and student(s) with the `Student Number`(s) must both exist in T_Assistant.
+2. The max size for a `Group` is 5 `Students`.
-2. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).
+3. For information on the constraints for each parameter used in this command, go to [Command Parameters](#command-parameters).

 ##### Usage Scenario